 Getting pregnant before your first period

 It is possible to get pregnant before your first period after pregnancy.
-But, it is unlikely that the first egg released will result in conception.
-Generally, you must have a regular cycle of ovulation and menstruation to sustain a pregnancy.
+But it is unlikely that the first egg released will result in conception.
+Generally, you must have a regular cycle of ovulation and periods to sustain a pregnancy.

 Increasing your chance of pregnancy